Yale-EEB723/finalproject/code.md

 ##### diana: divisive hierarchical clustering
 All data points are initially members of a single large cluster.
 At each step, diana searches for the two most distant points, then reassigns all other points based on whether they are closer to the "splinter group" than the "old party" (see R documentation).
 This continues until every point is relegated to its own cluster.
 [R documentation](https://astrostatistics.psu.edu/su07/R/html/cluster/html/diana.html)

+Both agnes and diana produce a dendrogram.
+The general pattern I've received from all other clustering attempts is reiterated in the dendrogram structure.
+There is one large cluster, following by many little clusters of low membership consecutively splitting off.

 ##### k-means: clustering around centroids
 Start by choosing k, the number of clusters.
 K random data points are initally selected to serve as the initial centroids of k clusters, then each observation is grouped into the cluster with the closest centroid.
 Centroids can be thought of as a cluster's mean, and is computed as the arithmetic mean of the coordinates of each point in a cluster (correct me if I'm wrong?).
 Centroids are re-calculated based on the new members.
 Re-arrangment of clusters continue with a goal of minimizing the total within sum of squares until the number of different clusters do not change.

-I set 51 as k (pre-ordained number of clusters) as this equals the total number of human + zebrafish chromosomes.
-??? *There are more sequences because of unplaced scaffolds - is this big group unplaced scaffolds? ??

-Hierarchical clustering algorithms produce a dendrogram.
-The general pattern I've received from all other clustering attempts is reiterated in the dendrogram structure.
-There is one large cluster, following by many little clusters of low membership consecutively splitting off.

-K-means also
+Where k=30, K-means does seem to produce approximately three clusters of moderate size.
+However, the presence of these moderately-sized clusters seem sensitive to the value of k. ********

 ### Testing the null hypothesis
 Given that different subsets of data and clustering algorithms seem to return the same general clustering structure, is it possible that this structure is inherent to this type of data itself?
 Is this clustering structure the 'true' result given the resolution afforded by this work-flow, or is it a random pattern?